pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       1. If that same image had already been present in the PDF, then only a reference will be inserted.
 This of course considerably saves disk space and processing time.
 But to detect this fact, existing PDF images need to be compared with the new one.
 This is achieved by storing an MD5 code for each image in a table and only compare the new image's code against the table entries.
 Generating this MD5 table, however, is done only when doing the first image insertion - which therefore may have an extended response time.

-      2. You can use this method to provide a background image for the page, like a copyright, a watermark or a background color.
+      2. You can use this method to provide a background or foreground image for the page, like a copyright, a watermark or a background color.
 Or you can combine it with ``searchFor()`` to achieve a textmarker effect.
+Please remember, that watermarks require a transparent image ...

       3. The image may be inserted uncompressed, e.g. if a ``Pixmap`` is used or if the image has an alpha channel.
 Therefore, consider using ``deflate = True`` when saving the file.

-      4. The image content is stored in its original size - which may be much bigger than the size you want to get displayed.
+      4. The image content is stored in its original size - which may be much bigger than the size you are ever displaying.
 Consider decreasing the stored image size by using the pixmap option and then shrinking it or scaling it down (see :ref:`Pixmap` chapter).
 The file size savings can be very significant.

+      5. The most efficient way to display the same image on multiple pages is :meth:`showPDFpage`.
+Consult :meth:`Document.convertToPDF` for how to obtain intermediary PDFs usable for that method.
+Demo script `fitz-logo.py <https://github.com/rk700/PyMuPDF/blob/master/demo/fitz-logo.py>`_ implements a fairly complete approach.

    .. method:: getText(output = 'text')